AmelZulji/snakemakeR/README.md

     `workflow/rules/`, and update `config/config.yaml`.
 3. Include the generated rule from a `Snakefile` (done automatically via `include: "rules/<name>.smk"`).

-The snippet below mirrors `inst/extdata/compute_mean.R` and highlights the minimal structure the parser expects.

 ## Function highlights